Maximum current income consistent with liquidity and the preservation of capital.

 8Based upon latest strike price.

-9Weighted average maturity information pertains to the relevant "master fund," not just the "feeder fund" named.
+9Weighted average maturity and weighted average life information pertains to the relevant "master fund," not just the "feeder fund" named.

 10Assets are quoted in USD/millions.
 Net Portfolio Assets represented are for the respective "master fund."
 The Fund is a "feeder fund" that invests in individual money market securities through a related "master fund."
 Please see the Fund's prospectus for more information.